The Bankrate promise

 That’s not to say that you shouldn’t bring a Discover or American Express card with you on international trips.
 They’re common in many parts of the world.
 Still, it never hurts to have a backup.

 In addition to your credit card network, you’ll also want to make sure your card has the right technology to be accepted with merchants abroad.

 Nowadays, most U.S. credit cards have chips but prompt a signature at checkout instead of a PIN number.
 Some of these cards have PIN capabilities, though not all consumers set one up.
 This can be problematic if you use your credit card abroad, since you might need to enter a PIN at checkout if the terminal doesn’t allow a signature.
 Not having a chip and PIN card might cost you rewards on your next international trip, especially if you’re traveling to Europe.

 While many terminals can detect that a card doesn’t have an associated PIN and should be processed with a signature, there are exceptions.
 I’ve had countless transactions declined in Turkey because the card reader prompted a PIN and wouldn’t process the payment without one.
 This issue occurred randomly and created a minor inconvenience.

+Another added cost to avoid when paying with a card is the currency conversion fee, which can be as high as 8 percent.
+Luckily, you can avoid them by paying for your credit card purchases in local currency.
+That way, you won’t incur additional fees when your card issuer converts the transaction to U.S. dollars.
 Most of the time, merchants will ask you if you want to pay in local currency or U.S. dollars.
 But some will skip this step to avoid confusing their customers.
 If a merchant doesn’t give you a choice, it’s worth requesting that they process the transaction in local currency.